 You know, I don’t think much about the author when I buy books.

 I order the book on Amazon as soon as I find the title intriguing.

 Check the latest price of this book on Amazon: The Art of Thinking Clearly: Better Thinking, Better Decisions

 There you have it.

-I hope you will be able to destroy some of your biases after reading this summary.
+I hope you will destroy some of your biases after reading this summary.

 I highly recommend that you read this book.

-Share this summary with your friends and help them become smarter.
+Share this summary with your friends and help them become more brilliant.